 There are types of forms that are similar to Form 5498, including:

 5498-ESA.
 This is for Coverdell ESA plan contributions.
-This type of plan is a custodial account established to cover a beneficiary’s education.
-April 30 is the deadline.
+This type of plan is a custodial account established to pay qualified education expenses of an individual.

 The completed form contains information including: